greg-js/arch-wiki-md-repo/wiki/_content/NetworkManager.md

 If it is preferable to save the passwords in encrypted form instead of clear text, this can be achieved by storing them in a keyring which NetworkManager then queries for the passwords.
 A suggested keyring daemon is [GNOME Keyring](/index.php/GNOME_Keyring "GNOME Keyring") or (for KDE specifically) [KDE Wallet](/index.php/KDE_Wallet "KDE Wallet").
 The keyring daemon has to be started and the keyring needs to be unlocked for the following to work.

 Furthermore, NetworkManager needs to be configured not to store the password for all users.
 Using GNOME `nm-applet`, run `nm-connection-editor` from a terminal, select a network connection, click `Edit`, select the `Wifi-Security` tab and click on the right icon of password and check `Store the password for this user`.
-Using KDE's [kdeplasma-applets-plasma-nm](https://www.archlinux.org/packages/?name=kdeplasma-applets-plasma-nm)<sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/kdeplasma-applets-plasma-nm)]</sup>, click the applet, click on the top right `Settings` icon, double click on a network connection, in the `General settings` tab, untick `all users may connect to this network`.
+Using KDE's [kdeplasma-applets-plasma-nm](https://www.archlinux.org/packages/?name=kdeplasma-applets-plasma-nm), click the applet, click on the top right `Settings` icon, double click on a network connection, in the `General settings` tab, untick `all users may connect to this network`.
 If the option is ticked, the passwords will still be stored in clear text, even if a keyring daemon is running.

 If the option was selected previously and you un-tick it, you may have to use the `reset` option first to make the password disappear from the file.
 Alternatively, delete the connection first and set it up again.